gionkunz/javascript-decorators/README.md

 A decorator is:

 * an expression
-* that evaluates to a function
+* that evaluates to a constructor function
 * that takes the target, name, and property descriptor as arguments
-* and optionally returns a property descriptor to install on the target object
+* that is able to intercept the engine while defining properties
+* and due to its nature of being a constructor function, can make use of inheritance with super calls.

 Consider a simple class definition: